edwinlow2003/ENGI301/README.md

-# ENGI301
+# morse-code-transceiver
-Repository for ENGI301 projects
+Repository for a morse code transceiver project.
+See README in the project_01 folder for more details.